Xiaomi working with Google on a new Android One smartphone: Report

 A new report coming from an Indonesian website Kripitech claims that Xiaomi and Google are working closely to bring an Android One smartphone to the market.
-If true, that means the smartphone will run software based on pure Android.
+If true, this would mean that the smartphone will run software based on pure Android.

 This would be the first time Xiaomi plans to release a smartphone without MIUI, the company’s own UI that’s built on Android.
 While Xiaomi has traditionally been known for its strength in the budget segment, it’s collaboration with Google to bring an Android One smartphone could help the brand to propel deeper into the Indian smartphone market.
 Xiaomi continues to be a popular phone vendor in India.
 Its Redmi Note 4 proved to be a major success – after all, the company sold over 5 million units of the phone in India since the last six months.

 Of course, it’s worth noting that the report should be taken with a grain of salt.
-At the moment, both the companies have not provided any evidence that such a device is even coming.
+At the moment, neither company has provided any evidence that such a device is even coming.

 For all the latest Technology News, download Indian Express App